tnc1997/ts-utils/libraries/array/docs/array.mean.md

 ## mean() function

-Return the mean of an array of numerical values.
+Returns the mean of an array of numerical values.

 <b>Signature:</b>